Victoria’s Volvo Ocean Race Kiss

 The Crown Princess and Mr Westling will spend a few extra days in Brazil on a private vacation, before heading back to Stockholm later this week.

-The thread containing more information and pictures on Victoria’s visit to Brazil can be found here.Filed under Swedish Royals
+The thread containing more information and pictures on Victoria’s visit to Brazil can be found here.Filed under Sweden

-Tagged Brazil, Children, Crown Princess Victoria, Official Visit, Prince Daniel, Sailing, Sport.
+Tagged Brazil, Children, Crown Princess Victoria of Sweden, Disability, Official Visit, Prince Daniel of Sweden, Sailing, Sport.